 You only need a few ingredients, but pay attention to the following: Buy small, delicate zucchini if possible.
 Older, larger zucchini are harder and have more seeds, both of which we don’t want here.
 We mixed a yellow zucchino with green zucchini because it makes the dish visually more exciting.

 Traditionally, provolone cheese is used – but in our area, it is rarely found in the stores.
 We used young pecorino instead (which is not too intense), mixed with Parmigiano Reggiano.
 This worked wonderfully.
 You can also use either pecorino or just parmigiano.
-Only advice: since the cheese is particularly important in this dish, please do not use cheap grated “fake” Parmesan, rather invest a little more.
-You will be rewarded by brilliant taste.
+The only piece of advice: please never use cheap, grated ‘fake’ parmesan, rather invest a little more.
+You will be rewarded with a great flavour.

 Let’s get down to the preparation.
 Start by preparing the zucchini.
 Wash them thoroughly and cut them into thin slices as evenly as possible, about 2 – 3 mm thick.